orcodeep/CSAPP/labs/cache/README.md

 # set index of memory address

 We do not really invent a mapping table.
-The set index is literally the set bits(`s`) itself.
+The set index is literally just the value the set bits(`s`) represents.

 <pre>
             t bits      s bits        b bits